bint0ant0/SortIQ/README.md

 # SortIQ
 # ♻️ SORTiQ: AI-based Value Component Recovery

-SORTiQ is intended to create an intelligent pre-sorting system designed to close the value-recovery gap in e-waste recycling.
+SORTiQ  (PoC) is intended to create an intelligent pre-sorting system designed to close the value-recovery gap in e-waste recycling.
 By moving from destructive bulk shredding to a targeted, component-level depopulation strategy, SORTiQ can improve purity and recovery of Critical Raw Materials (CRMs) while ensuring compliance with modern regulatory mandates.

 ## 🚀 Project Overview
 * **Aim:** Automated detection and recovery of high-value components (PCBs, magnets, RAM) from e-waste streams for targeted recycling or direct reuse.